 Collect database mail information using scripting

-Another way to collect information related to database mails is to use the following statement:
+Another way to collect information related to database mail is to use the following statement:

 This statement provides information about system parameters for database mail: